hagemt/net-pet-feeder/README.md

 # Homebrew revives defunct Petnet SmartFeeder Gen 1/2

-Like you want to feed your pet, but for Internet.
-Cloud not required.
+Feed cats, but for Internet.
+Cloud not required. (self-hosted, just ngrok/ssh with Raspberry Pi)

 <img width="453" alt="image" src="https://user-images.githubusercontent.com/593274/130391582-253bd6c1-1b51-408f-b308-0bfefbfa7067.png">

 ## Install

-Clone this repo to your VPS--configured such that the Pi can SSH to it.
+Clone this repo to your Pi or VPS--configured so your Pi can start an SSH tunnel back to it.

 * Copy the `teh` folder to `/opt/teh` on your `pi` and `sudo chown -vR pi:pi /opt/teh`
-* Set up your `id_rsa.pem` in `~/.ssh/config` for easy tunnel from Pi to VPS.
+* Set up your `id_rsa.pem` in `~/.ssh/config` for easy tunnel between Pi and w/e.
-* Install `env EDITOR=$(which nano) crontab -e` with feed schedule, etc.
+* Install `env EDITOR=$(which nano) crontab -e` with auto-feed schedule, etc.

-On VPS, run: `make` to bring up the site, and use `ngrok` if needed.
+Via ssh, run: `make` to bring up the site, and add `ngrok` if needed.

 ## Notes for later